nginxinc/nginx-openid-connect/README.md

 OpenID Connect integration requires NGINX Plus R15 or later to be installed.
 See [Installing NGINX Plus](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/).

-In addition, the nginScript module is required for handling the interaction between NGINX Plus and the OpenID Connect provider (IdP).
-Install the nginScript module after installing NGINX Plus by running one of the following:
+In addition, the [njs module](https://www.nginx.com/blog/introduction-nginscript/) is required for handling the interaction between NGINX Plus and the OpenID Connect provider (IdP).
+Install the njs module after installing NGINX Plus by running one of the following:

 `$ sudo apt install nginx-plus-module-njs` for Debian/Ubuntu

 `$ sudo yum install nginx-plus-module-njs` for CentOS/RedHat

-The nginScript module needs to be loaded by adding the following configuration directive near the top of **nginx.conf**.
+The njs module needs to be loaded by adding the following configuration directive near the top of **nginx.conf**.

 ```nginx
 load_module modules/ngx_http_js_module.so;